josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 - testimonial containment,
 - and downward routing of liability.

-In both domains, the same custodial weaknesses can appear.
+In both domains, similar custodial weaknesses can appear.

+The comparison is limited strictly to governance response patterns under conditions of high exposure and does not extend to the nature or scale of the harms themselves.

 ---

-## 👑 I. The Exposure Threshold
+## 👑 The Exposure Threshold

 When harm allegations implicate: